yatesco/seafile-docs/deploy_pro/clustering_with_mariadb_ceph.md

 #### Preparation

-Choose one node (say, node1) as admin node for installation.
-Install ceph-deploy on it.
+Choose one node (say, node1) as admin node for the installation.
+Install `ceph-deploy` on it.

 * Add the release key: